stefanvlaski/stefanvlaski.github.io/_pages/group.md

     image: group_2025.jpg
     content: about_group.md
     image_circular: false # crops the image to make it circular

-profiles:
   - align: left
   - content: about_current.md

-profiles:
-  # if you want to include more than one profile, just replicate the following block
-  # and create one content file for each profile inside _pages/
   - align: left
     image: zirui.tiff
     content: about_zirui.md